-Prior to this, Adkins was the Associate Concertmaster of the Baltimore Symphony Orchestra.
+Prior to her Utah appointment, Adkins was the Associate Concertmaster of the Baltimore Symphony Orchestra.
 She was appointed by Maestro Yuri Temirkanov in 2005, after joining the orchestra as Assistant Concertmaster in 2000.
 Adkins appeared semi-annually as soloist with the BSO, and performed over 25 works with the orchestra including pieces of Beethoven, Sarasate, Vaughan Williams, Bach, Mendelssohn, Mozart, Prokofiev, Vivaldi, Bruch, Saint-Saens, and Arvo Pärt.
-She has also been the concertmaster of the Baltimore Chamber Orchestra since 2008.
-Her tenure there has led the Baltimore Sun’s Tim Smith to write, “I’ve never heard this orchestra’s string sections sound quite so luxurious….Concertmaster Madeline Adkins has clearly been a positive influence in that chair.”
+She was also the concertmaster of the Baltimore Chamber Orchestra from 2008-2016.
+Her tenure there led the Baltimore Sun’s Tim Smith to write, “I’ve never heard this orchestra’s string sections sound quite so luxurious….Concertmaster Madeline Adkins has clearly been a positive influence in that chair.”

 Adkins' CD of the complete works for violin and piano by Felix Mendelssohn with pianist Luis Magalhães was released in August 2016 on the TwoPianists Records label.